 As a dancer, you can be empowered by knowing that you are the keeper of your destiny.
-By taking care of your body, being open to critique and correction and working hard every day you will get where you want to go.
+By taking care of your body, being open to feedback or corrections, and working hard every day you can get where you want to go.
 You can reach your goals.

 This is where goal setting and accountability come in.